php-carteblanche/core/doc/README.md

 ### Usage

-As in many other frameworks, the PHP and binary sources are separated from the assets, web accessible stuffs.
+As in many other frameworks, the PHP and binary sources are separated from the assets, web accessible stuff.
 Basically, all the web files (javascripts, css, images and other assets) are stored in the `www/` sub-directory.
 All other files may NOT be web-accessible.
 The PHP sources are mostly stored in the `src/` sub-directory.